Our community puts teenagers on the path to becoming thoughtful, bold, and compassionate leaders who are ready to be active citizens of the world.

 Patiently working to manage a stubborn horse, volunteering to take extra group gear while backpacking in the Sierras, stepping up on the sports field to help out a teammate—these are the kinds of real responsibilities and personal challenges that provide them with the necessary tools to lead.

 We believe our students are the key ingredient in fostering and strengthening Thacher’s community.
-It’s why the Honor Council is made up mostly of students who have been elected by their peers, plus a few faculty members.
+It’s why the Honor Council is made up of students who have been elected by their peers, plus a few faculty members.
 This means all students, from those who vote to those who serve on the Council, are invested in and responsible for upholding Thacher’s community standards.

 The Honor Council has primary responsibility for upholding the Honor Code.
 This entails two primary areas of action: